W3Max/frost-phoenix-forked-nixos-config/README.md

 `./machines/${host}/hardware-configuration.nix` so that the hardware configuration used is yours and not the default one.

-#### 6. Choose a machine (desktop / laptop)
+#### 6. Choose a machine

 Now you will need to choose the machine you want.
-It depend on whether you are using a desktop or laptop (or a VM altho it can be really buggy).

 #### 7. Build the system